xanthics/XanAscTweaks/README.md

 `vanity` to automatically grab unlearned vanity spells `aleader` is hiding Alliance Leader spawn alerts.
 `hleader` is hiding Horde Leader spawn alerts.
+`afkmsg` is replacing your default afk message with a custom one.

 All Options, including new ones, default as disabled.
 ```